 Shaded text indicates exceedance of the USEPA Lifetime Health Advisory (May 2016).
-NA = Water too soft; could not titrate with field kit a The GAC was changed out of OF-RW59 in October 2017, after which the bypass valve was not closed, thus influent was not being treated through the GAC vessels.
-The bypass where the direct direct the December 2027 are proving valve was closed prior to the December 2017 sampling event.

-b GAC change out is scheduled for May 2018 at OF-RW44 and OF-RW59 based on results of the February 2018 sampling event.
+NA\ = Water too soft; could not titrate with field kit a The GAC was changed out of OF-RW59 in October 2017, after which the bypass valve was not closed, thus influent was not being treated through the GAC vessels.
+The bypass valve was closed prior to the December 2017 sampling b GAC change out is scheduled for May 2018 at OF-RW44 and OF-RW59 based on results of the February 2018 sampling event.